warmcat/lws-esp32-factory/README.md

  - after the reboot vist https://192.168.4.1, which will take you to the user setup

+ - As a security feature, since you can programmatically reboot into factory mode from the OTA application, once the SSL certs are set some features require the "boot into factory" button to be physically pressed before they can be accessed subsequently.
+This limits what a remote attacker can achieve.

 ## Using the User setup

  - connect your wifi to the ap "lws-config-...."